andrzejlisek/ScriptSDCC/Readme.md

 * __Z180__ - There are written two bytes to &quot;0101&quot; and &quot;0102&quot;.
 These bytes is the stack pointer just after program beginning in little endian order.
 Practically, the first byte is always &quot;00&quot;.
 Without the patch, the stack for data will be begin always from &quot;FFFF&quot;.

 ## Project management
 Project can be saved to file.
-In file, there will be saved all parameters from __Project__ tab.
+In file, there will be saved all parameters from __Script__ tab.
 At the top of the tab, there list of favoutite projects, which providest fast and easy access to frequently used projects.
 You can manage projects using following buttons:
 * __New__ - New project (clears all fields and current file name).
 * __Open__ - Open project from file.
 * __Save__ - Save project to current file.
 If file name is not specified, ScriptSDCC will ask for file name.